grade 4 writing and reading

 Did you know wolves are the largest members of the dog family?
 This fun worksheet is jam-packed with fun facts about the wolf!

-Let your first grader's knowledge of leaf vocabulary climb as high as a tall, tall tree with this fun word search.
+Let your kid's knowledge of leaf vocabulary climb as high as a tall, tall tree with this fun word search.

 How many teeth does an alligator have?
 Find out with this fun worksheet, dedicated to teaching you and your child all about alligators!